atosato/ansible-ontap-samples/README.md

 pip install pip-tools
 pip-sync
 ```
-If you want to update the requirements libs version
+If you want to update the requirements libs version:
 ```
 pip-compile requirements.in
 pip-sync
 ```

-To use these playbooks you need to download the **NetApp Ansible collection repository**: <link>https://github.com/ansible-collections/ansible_collections_netapp</link>.
+To use these playbooks you need to download the **NetApp Ansible ONTAP collection**: <link>https://github.com/ansible-collections/ansible_collections_netapp</link>.
 ```
 ansible-galaxy collection install netapp.ontap
 ```